mynameisfilip/Zabbix/VMware NSX-T/readme.md

 ## Installation

-Follow these steps to install and configure the VMware NSX-T Zabbix Monitoring Template:
+Follow these steps to install and configure the VMware NSX-T Zabbix Monitoring Templates:
 1. Import templates to your Zabbix server in the following order:
    - Template_NSX_Macros
    - Template_NSX_Management_Nodes
    - Template_NSX_Edge_Transport_Nodes
    - Template_NSX_Cluster_Management
 2. Edit Macros in template *Template_NSX_Macros* to reflect your environment and needs.
-3. Import private key and certificate of your NSX-T Principal identity user to Zabbix server.
+3. Import private key and certificate of your NSX-T Principal identity user to a Zabbix server.
 Default location:
    - SSLCertLocation "/usr/share/zabbix/ssl/certs"
    - SSLKeyLocation "/usr/share/zabbix/ssl/keys"
-4. Link template *Template_NSX_Cluster_Management* to a Zabbix host representing your NSX-T Management cluster VIP or hostname.
+4. Create a Zabbix host to represent your NSX-T Management Cluster VIP or hostname.
+5. Link template *Template_NSX_Cluster_Management* to a Zabbix host created in step 4.
-5. Host discovery rules in template *Template_NSX_Cluster_Management* will create Zabbix hosts for each NSX-T Manager Node and NSX-T Edge Transport Node.
+6. Host discovery rules in template *Template_NSX_Cluster_Management* will create Zabbix hosts for each NSX Manager Node and NSX Edge Transport Node.

+*These templates were created with a limited NSX-T environment deployed (and limited knowledge ¯\\\_(ツ)_/¯) and thus may not monitor all that you wish to monitor.